 These rising rates create serious health problems for millions of children.
 Are your children at risk of developing diabetes?
 Are you aware of the dangers?
 Do you know the symptoms?

-Symptoms of Childhood Diabetes
+Symptoms of childhood diabetes

 Type 1 and Type 2 Diabetes

 Most of the symptoms of type 1 and type 2 diabetes are the same; however, you may notice the symptoms of type 1 diabetes more easily than type 2.
 This is because type 1 diabetes usually develops quickly, within a few weeks, leading to a quick onset of symptoms.
-Because type 2 diabetes develops gradually, the symptoms also appear gradually, making them more difficult to notice.
+Because type 2 diabetes develops gradually, the symptoms appear gradually, making them more difficult to notice.
 Some of the symptoms can include:

 - Increased thirst: Extra sugar in the bloodstream pulls fluids from the tissue, causing thirst.